javafaq/javafaq.github.io/data-types/control-structures.md

 2. **Loop Blocks**: for, while, do-while.
 3. **Control Statements**: break, continue.

-## Explain various conditional statements and blocks in java
+## Conditional Statements in java

 The conditional statements are used to change the execution flow based on the validity of some condition.

-### if, if-else

 The **if** and **if-else** statements are used to define an execution path or an alternate flow depending on the validity of an underlying expression:

 ```java
 private String weekEndOrWeekDay(String day){